weiland/dotfiles/readme.md

-# @weiland dotfiles
+# @weiland's dotfiles

-These are my old dotfiles.
+These are my old dotfiles with gnu `stow`.

-My new/current ones can be found in the `main` branch.
+My new config can be found at [`nix-config`](https://github.com/weiland/nix-config) 👀

+---

 ## Prerequisites

-Have a look at https://github.com/weiland/mac-setup
+Have a look at https://github.com/weiland/mac-setup to prepare a a mac.

 ## Installtion (using GNU stow)